Choosing a racquet technician

 The right racquet technician can help maximize your on-court performance, extend the life of your racquet and strings and help mitigate arm and shoulder problems by making the right equipment recommendations and servicing your equipment properly.
 Your racquet technician is your silent partner on the court.
 It behooves you to seek out a competent stringing professional.

-If you live in the high desert, I'd like to have the opportunity to be your racquet technician.
+If you live in the high desert, I welcome the opportunity to be your racquet technician.